Emma Scott headshot

 Vermont Law and Graduate School (VLGS) has taken an exciting leap forward with the appointment of Emma Scott as the new director of the Food and Agriculture Clinic.
 With a stellar background in food law, policy, and social justice, Scott brings a wealth of experience to this role.
 She’s not just stepping into a position; she’s here to make a lasting impact, and the timing couldn’t be better.

-A Trailblazer in Food Law and Equity
+Emma Scott, a Trailblazer in Food Law and Equity

 Scott is no stranger to food systems advocacy.
 Her work at Harvard Law School’s Food Law and Policy Clinic (FLPC) speaks for itself.
 She was at the forefront of advancing food system equity and sustainability, tackling some of the most pressing issues in food law.
 From advocating for farm bill policy reforms to ensuring equity for food system workers and those relying on USDA programs, Scott’s contributions have been both bold and transformative.